 When you write a letter, you put together words using different letters of the alphabet.
 With twenty-six letters you can say anything you want.
 It is important that the letters go in the right order.
-This sentence stops making sense when that is when the letters are in the wrong order.
+This sentence stops making sense whenthaliekrnviserhflker are in the wrong order.